Is Nitrous Oxide Safe?

 How do they differ from each other?
 Definitely concentration and also how the gas is used.

-When nitrous oxide is used as a sedative, it is often mixed with the oxygen gas, and the patient requires to inhale that combo.
+When nitrous oxide is used as a sedative, it is often mixed with oxygen gas, and the patient requires to inhale that combo.
 This combo has been quite effective for decades in alleviating anxiety and pain related to surgery.

 N2O, for medical purposes, produces pleasurable sensations that can help the patient relax.
 Because it is well tolerated, fast-acting, reversible, adjustable in various concentrations, and non-allergic, nitrous oxide/oxygen is considered a safe sedative in dentistry.